 Business and Non-Instructional Operations Food Sales Other than National School Lunch Program Good nutrition is essential to peak academic performance for students and to long-term health.
 The Board supports nutrition programs and nutrition education as an integral part of a high-quality education.
 The District's lunch (and breakfast) program will operate to meet dietary specifications in accordance with the Healthy, Hunger-Free Kids Act of 2010 and applicable state laws and regulations.
 To ensure that foods served at schools address modern nutritional needs and to protect the health of students, the (Principal/Cafeteria Food Supervisor/Director of Food Services) will address control over the sale of non-cafeteria/competitive food.
 For purposes of this policy, "competitive food" refers to any foods sold or dispensed to children at school other than meals served through the U.S. Department of Agriculture's (USDA) school meal programs.
-The District (will not) permit vending machines and the sale of competitive foods in the middle school and high school in accordance with this policy.
-Schools will not operate any vending machines that are accessible to students on any campus from 30 minutes prior to the start of lunch period to 30 minutes after the end of lunch period.
-Schools will not offer or sell other non-cafeteria/competitive foods to students on campus from 30 minutes prior to the start of lunch period to 30 minutes after the end of lunch period.
-The Board shall make available in District schools for purchase by students nutritious and low-fat foods which shall include, but shall not be limited to, low-fat dairy products and fresh or dried fruit at all times when food is available for purchase during the regular school day in schools.
+The District (will/will not) permit vending machines and the sale of competitive foods in the middle school and high school in accordance with this policy.\ Schools (will/will not) will not operate any vending machines that are accessible to students on any campus from 30 minutes prior to the start of lunch period to 30 minutes after the end of lunch period.
+(Board needs to determine the time frame.)
+Schools (will/will not) will not offer or sell other non-cafeteria/competitive foods to students on campus from 30 minutes prior to the start of lunch period to 30 minutes after the end of lunch period.
+(Board needs to determine the time frame; for example, one hour prior to the first lunch period to one-half hour after the last lunch period.)\ The Board shall make available in District schools for purchase by students nutritious and low-fat foods which shall include, but shall not be limited to, low-fat dairy products and fresh or dried fruit at all times when food is available for purchase during the regular school day in schools.
 The sale of beverages to students from any source, including, but not limited to, school stores, vending machines, school cafeterias and any fund-raising activities on school grounds, whether or not school-sponsored, shall be restricted to milk, non-dairy drinks such as soy or rice milk, 100% fruit juices, vegetable juices or combination of such juices, beverages that contain only water or vegetable juice and water.
 All allowed beverages must fulfill the requirements specified in Connecticut statute and federal regulations regarding artificial sweeteners, flavoring, caffeine and portion size.
-The Principal is responsible for ensuring that foods from vending machines and other non-cafeteria/competitive foods are sold in compliance with federal and state guidelines and district policy.
+The (Principal/School Cafeteria Supervisor/Director of Food Services) Principal is responsible for ensuring that foods from vending machines and other non-cafeteria/competitive foods are sold in compliance with federal and state guidelines and district policy.
 The Superintendent of Schools is authorized to close a cafeteria or discontinue the sale of competitive foods if not properly operated.
-Business/Non-Instructional Operations Food Sales Other than National School Lunch Program (continued) Note:
+Business/Non-Instructional Operations Food Sales Other than National School Lunch Program (continued) \Note: